|

 violation.

-One must understand the basic fact that heat energy is
+It is useful to understand the basic fact that heat energy is

 disordered energy and is therefore the highest entropy